ronak-n-desai/ronak-n-desai.github.io/research/_posts/2022-05-18-shape_functions.md

 \end{equation}
 $$

-A more general way to define a shape function would be as convolution of the original top-hat shape function.
+A more general way to define a shape function would be as the convolution of the original top-hat shape function.
 In this way, it can be shown that we can compute the triangle shape function equivalently as

 \begin{equation}